 Examples of previous portfolios are available in the Ooligan Press workroom (NH 372) and online (available to current students only).

 Final Research Paper

-A student has 15 business days to write a final research paper with a 15-page minimum.
+A student has 15 business days to write a final research paper with a 15-page minimum and a 20-page maximum, exclusive of any back matter.
 The topic of this research paper is determined by a research question generated by the student and approved by the student’s advisor.
 Students are required to email a research question to their advisor; this research question should be capable of generating a scholarly research essay.
 The student’s advisor will then have the option of approving the research question as is, or amending it if he/she doesn’t think it’s appropriate for the graduate paper (e.g. it’s too broad, it’s too narrow, it doesn’t lend itself to a scholarly research essay).
 When students get their research question back from their advisor, they have 15 business days to write their final research paper.
 Because of this quick turnaround time, it is recommended that students consult with their advisor about their research question well in advance of the deadline, and they may even want to conduct some preliminary research on the topic in order to assess its viability for a research paper.

 Examples of previous final research papers are available online via PDXScholar at the Portland State University Library.

 The oral exam is a collegial discussion and questioning proceeding in response to the portfolio and final research paper, but topics may range beyond the two documents.
 Each exam is approximately 1 hour long.